fastlib/fCWT/README.md

 Quickstart
 ============

-fCWT's implementation can be used to accelerate your C++, Matlab, and Python projects!
+fCWT's implementation can be used to accelerate your C++, Python, and (Matlab) projects!
 Build the C++ library to achieve the highest efficiency or use the Matlab and Python packages to maximize integration possibilities.

 Python
 ---